EDUCBA Logo

 Example #3 – Create Hyperlink to Work Sheets

-As I have mentioned at the start of this article, if we have 20 sheets, it is very difficult to find the sheet that we wanted.
-Using the hyperlink option, we can create a link to those sheets, and with just a click of the mouse, we can reach the sheet that we want.
+As I mentioned at the start of this article, if we have 20 sheets, it is very difficult to find the sheet we want.
+Using the hyperlink option, we can create a link to those sheets, and with just a click of the mouse, we can reach the sheet we want.

 I have a total of 8 sheets in this example.